Skip to content

 Calculation

-(Total Weighted "No" Votes/Total Weighted Votes Possible)
+(Total Weighted "Yes" Votes/Total Weighted Votes Possible)

 Finally, the resulting number is multiplied by 100.
 Absent votes are not calculated and do not affect a senator's scores.